- Hearing that someone has died from cancer is especially difficult when you have had a cancer diagnosis yourself.

 Whether a person in the public eye or closer to you, hearing that someone has died from cancer is especially difficult when you have the disease yourself.
 A mixture of grief for the person who has died can be combined with fear for your own mortality, which many describe as survivor’s guilt.

-We asked Perci psychologist Dr. Lucy Davidson and Perci meditation and mindfulness professional Laura Ashurst, to explain why this type of grief is so challenging and the coping strategies they suggest for feelings associated with survivor’s guilt.
+We asked Perci cancer psychologist Dr. Lucy Davidson and Perci meditation and mindfulness specialist Laura Ashurst, to explain why this type of grief is so challenging and the coping strategies they suggest for feelings associated with survivor’s guilt.

 Understanding grief in people with cancer